aloks98/isoman/LINTING.md

    ```

 This ensures:
-- Developers are aware of formatting issues before committing
+- Developers are aware of formatting AND linting issues before committing
 - CI validation is consistent with local pre-commit checks
 - No surprise auto-formatting in commits
+- Code quality is maintained from the first commit

 ## CI/CD Integration